happydaddyfr/fast-reply/README.md

 ## License

-The software is released under MIT License. (see LICENSE)
+The software is released under MIT License.